Reinliu/roboaudio/README.md

 - speech recognition using Whisper
 - speaker diarization with pyAudioAnalysis
 - noise reduction with spectral gatting using librosa
-- publishing spatially-aware commands to `/recognised_commands`
+- print out the transcriptions and degrees

 ## Requirements
-- Python 3.9+
+- Python 3.10+

 ## Install